deeptiii13/Girl-Hackathon-23/README.md

 **Data**

-tweets.csv: The file contains over 11,000 tweets associated with disaster keywords like “crash”, “quarantine”, and “bush fires” as well as the location and keyword itself.
+[tweets.csv](https://www.kaggle.com/datasets/vstepanenko/disaster-tweets?datasetId=519753): The file contains over 11,000 tweets associated with disaster keywords like “crash”, “quarantine”, and “bush fires” as well as the location and keyword itself.
 The data structure was inherited from Disasters on social media.
 The tweets were collected on Jan 14th, 2020.

 **Model**

 Tensorflow SGD (Gradient descent optimizer): Optimizers are the expanded class, which includes the method to train your machine/deep learning model.
 Right optimizers are necessary for your model as they improve training speed and performance.
 It performs redundant computations for bigger datasets, as it recomputes gradients for the same example before each parameter update.
-It performs frequent updates with a high variance that cause the objective function to fluctuate heavily as as shown in below image:
+It performs frequent updates with a high variance that cause the objective function to fluctuate heavily.

 **Dependencies**